casualGamer-dev/Nuon/src/lib/metrics/lib_metrics.md

 @dir /lib/metrics
 @brief lib/metrics: Metrics collection API

-This module is used for adding "metrics" support to Tor.
+This module is used for adding "metrics" support to Nuon.

 Metrics are a collection of counters that are defined per-subsystem and accessed through the MetricsPort.
 Each subsystem is responsible for populating